Nimblr/docs/ehr/integrations.md

 ### #insertEvent

-Insert a new event into calendar.
+Insert a new event into the calendar.

 Returns @[Event](#Event)

 ### #patchEvent

-Update the details of the event (status, comments , etc).
+Update the variables of an event (status, comments , etc).

 Returns @[Event](#Event)